alexblanche/basic_project/README.md

 ### How to launch the emulator

-- The project can be compiled with the provided makefile:
+- On Linux, the project can be compiled with the provided makefile:
 ```
 $ make
 $ ./basic_emulator filename.g1m